opnfv/netready/docs/requirements/use_cases/service-binding-pattern.rst

   instance by the compute service (Nova).

-  *Attributes:* Since an instance-port is a layer 2 device, its attributes include the MAC address, MTU and others (TBD).
+  *Attributes:* Since an instance-port is a layer 2 device, its attributes include the MAC address, MTU and others.

 * ``interface``